shooty215/pzomboidService/docs/README_INSTALL.md

 ## Deploy systemd service files and configure unit.
 Needs privileges.
 deployService.sh

 ## Install a pzomboid server via the steamcmd as pzuser.
+Make sure the user has ownership of the directory. chown -R user:group dir
 su pzuser
 installServer.sh /opt/pzserver